Vidor, Texas

 Vidor (/ˈvaɪdər/ VY-dər) is a city in western Orange County, Texas, United States.
 A city of Southeast Texas, it lies at the intersection of Interstate 10 and Farm to Market Road 105, 6 mi northeast of Beaumont and Rose City.
 The town is mainly a bedroom community for the nearby refining complexes in Beaumont and Port Arthur and is part of the Beaumont-Port Arthur metropolitan statistical area.
-The population was 9,789 at the 2020 census.
+Its population was 9,789 at the 2020 census.

-Historically, Vidor has been described as a sundown town, a term used to describe racially homogeneous communities, specifically all-white towns, that have shown hostility to people of other races after sunset.
-Vidor's segregated public housing practices were formally abolished in 1993 after U.S. District Judge William Wayne Justice issued an order to desegregate 36 counties in Texas, which included public housing in Vidor.
-The Ku Klux Klan (KKK) responded by hosting rallies in support of an all-white Vidor, though some citizens protested the anti-Black coalition.

 History

 The area was heavily logged after the construction of the Texarkana and Fort Smith Railway that was later part of a line that ran from Kansas City to Port Arthur, Texas.
 The city was named after lumberman Charles Shelton Vidor, owner of the Miller-Vidor Lumber Company and father of director King Vidor.
-By 1909, the Vidor community had a post office and four years later a company tram road was built.
+By 1909, the Vidor community had a post office, and four years later, a company tram road was built.
 Almost all Vidor residents worked for the company.
 In 1924, the Miller-Vidor Lumber Company moved to Lakeview, just north of Vidor, in search of virgin timber.
-A small settlement remained and the Miller-Vidor subdivision was laid out in 1929.
+A small settlement remained, and the Miller-Vidor subdivision was laid out in 1929.
 Vidor was incorporated in 1960.